draeton/draeton.github.com/_posts/2011-11-25-installing-pycco-on-windows.md

 ---
 layout: post
-title: Installing Pycco
+title: Installing Pycco on Windows
 ---

 [Pycco](http://fitzgen.github.com/pycco/) evaluates .py or .js files for comments in Markdown syntax to generate documentation.
+The setup process was a little confusing for me on a Windows machine, so I thought I would be friendly and document the process for others.

 ### Install Python